-- 27. Virtual Working Since June 2021 all formal council and committee business has been fully compliant with the statutory framework requiring physical meetings in public.
-Some non-decision making meetings have continued to be held virtually in 2022-23 but decision-making arrangements were largely unaffected.
+- 31. Virtual Working - Since June 2021 all formal council and committee business has been fully compliant with the statutory framework requiring physical meetings in public.
+Some non-decision making meetings have continued to be held virtually in 2023/24 but decision-making arrangements were largely unaffected.
 The County Council prioritises transparency and democratic accountability and member committees had a full programme of meetings.
 Virtual briefings for councillors and digital engagement activities have taken place with stakeholders and witnesses advising committees, with learning from these arrangements to be built into future ways of working.
-The Governance Committee has reviewed meeting arrangements with a focus on ensuring openness and transparency and the best use of resources. - 28.
-Communication to the public is via the Council's website, in public meetings and through social media.
-The Council's website was last revised in April 2015 and an ambition to extend digital access to more customer transactions (i.e. online services for residents) is being pursued as part of plans for service improvement and re-design to support residents' needs and preferred ways of doing business.
-Progress will be monitored.
-A new website planned for late 2023.
-A new digital contact management system for customer contact and transactions was implemented smoothly in autumn 2022 and will be further developed to ensure the full benefits are realised during 2023.
+The Governance Committee has reviewed meeting arrangements with a focus on ensuring openness and transparency and the best use of resources. - 32.
+Communication to the public www.westsussex.gov.uk is the 'Digital front door' to the whole Council.
+The website gets about 5 million visits per year.
+Customers can self-serve accessing a range of information and services including waste and recycling, libraries, jobs, bus passes and school admissions.
+The website is also accessible for disabled users and has an accreditation from Shaw Trust, an organisation that specialises in testing public sector websites against accessibility standards.
+The website works on phones and tablets.
+It is a gateway to apps and websites that let customers book and pay for services.
+This supports the organisation's goals, ensuring customers have choice of channels when contacting the Council.
+This frees up resources to manage more complex cases.
+There are plans to introduce new digital technology on the website.
+This will include chatbots and web chat.
+This will add new ways for our customers to talk to us.
+This will also free up officer time to focus on those cases where customers need extra help.
 Public consultation on policy and service proposals is addressed below.